CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Background

 Despite their architectural sophistication, these systems often rely on environment-specific preprocessing, feature engineering, and identity-resolution rules.
-Relationship semantics and behavioral features are often tightly coupled to telemetry idiosyncrasies.
-As a result, feature definitions become unstable across deployments, transfer performance degrades under topology or vendor changes, and model portability often requires retraining or manual adaptation.
+Relationship semantics and behavioral features are frequently tightly coupled to telemetry idiosyncrasies.
+As a result, feature definitions become unstable across deployments, transfer performance degrades under topology or vendor changes, and model portability often requires retraining, manual adapter work, or repeated feature redesign.
 These effects collectively undermine the reliability of AI-based detection systems in heterogeneous enterprise environments.
-These limitations indicate that improvements in model architecture alone are insufficient without a stable representational boundary between ingestion and detection.
+The lesson is not that model architecture is irrelevant, but that architectural advances alone are insufficient without a stable representational boundary between ingestion and inference.